uhray/crud-mongoose/README.md

 }
 ```

-Example, allowing you to post on `/api/users` to create a new user:
+Example, allowing you to `POST` on `/api/users` to create a new user:

 ```js
 crud.entity('/users').Create()